ytechie/msdevshow/src/render/2016/01/enterprise-universal-apps-with-brandon-h/index.html.md

 audioUrl: http://traffic.libsyn.com/msdevshow/msdevshow_0091.mp3
 ---

+There is a little bit of voice overlap around the 5 minute mark when Carl's computer freezes.
+Carl really needs a new computer that doesn't freeze during the recordings.

 ### News

  - [When you start talking about numbers as small as 2⁻¹²², you have to start looking more closely at the things you thought were zero](https://blogs.msdn.microsoft.com/oldnewthing/20160114-00/?p=92851)